Funding is available to expand the successful SOLAR Program in disaster affected regional and rural communities in Victoria. Read more.

 In the COVID-19 environment, healthcare workers around the world are facing situations that have the potential to be morally challenging, stressful and possibly injurious.
-Phoenix Australia, together with the Canadian Centre of Excellence on Posttraumatic Stress Disorder, has developed a practical resource for healthcare workers and organisations – the Brief Guide to COVID-19, Moral Distress and Moral Injury.
+Phoenix Australia, together with the Canadian Centre of Excellence on Posttraumatic Stress Disorder, has developed a practical resource for healthcare workers and organisations – Moral Stress Amongst Healthcare Workers During COVID-19: A Guide to Moral Injury.
 The guide provides an understanding of moral injury and an organisational framework to support workforces and prevent lasting moral injury or harm.

 What is moral injury?

 Moral injury refers to the psychological, social and spiritual impact of events involving betrayal or transgression of one’s own deeply held moral beliefs and values occurring in high stakes situations.
 The concept was developed in response to soldiers returning from deployment having been involved in events that transgressed deeply held moral convictions, and suffering enduring harms to psychological, social and spiritual health as a result.
 There are two broad types of moral transgression events: moral transgressions that involve people doing or failing to do things themselves (deliberately or unwittingly); and being exposed directly or indirectly to transgressions on the part of someone else (betrayal, or bearing witness to grave inhumanity).

 The effects of moral injury can include feelings of guilt, shame, anger, sadness, anxiety and disgust; beliefs about being bad, damaged or unworthy; loss of faith in people and avoidance of intimacy; and loss of religious faith, or loss of faith in a just world.